taanishr/cse15l-lab-reports/week-5-lab-report.md

 biomed/1471-2458-3-11.txt:        fresh-pressed apple cider [ 28 ] .
 Other foodborne
 ```

-This command line option only lists matches if the exact string is found (i.e., it is not a substring).
+The `-w` command line option only lists matches if the exact string is found (i.e., it is not a substring).
 For example, when searching for accept, a word like acceptance would be excluded from the search.
 This is useful for filtering text.
-For instance, when examining how a variable's data is transformed over time in a file, using grep -w with the variable name to find exact instances of that variable name in the file could be helpful.
+For instance, when examining how a variable's data is transformed over time in a file, using `grep -w` with the variable name to find exact instances of that variable name in the file could be helpful.

 Source: Found in `man grep`

-Example 2:
+Example 2 (CWD: `technical`):

 ```
 treja@taanishs-air technical % grep -w I government/Alcohol_Problems/*.txt